Xilinx/RecoNIC/README.md

 ## Applications

-### Build-in example - network systolic-array matrix multiplication
+### Built-in example - network systolic-array matrix multiplication

 In the current implementation, we have [matrix multiplication](examples/network_systolic_mm) as an example to demonstrate how to use RecoNIC.
 In this example, array A and B are stored in the host memory of the remote peer, and the computation is done in the local peer.